 His research has been focused on the discovery and development of nucleic acid therapeutics.
 His pioneering publications on antisense technology in the late 1980's led to the establishment of a new drug discovery approach.
 His focus has been on creating novel antisense structures, which are now widely employed by both academia and industry in generating drug candidates.
 In collaboration, he has also published on the application of novel antisense design for exon skipping, which in itself has become a novel therapeutic modality.

 Over the last five years he has led the development of intra-tumoral therapy of IMO-2125 from preclinical to clinical proof of concept studies.
 He guided the preclinical studies of IMO-2125 in a number of models of cancer including melanoma, lymphoma, colon, and pancreatic cancers, which provided a clear understanding of the importance of tumor microenvironment for immunotherapy outcomes.
-Furthermore, he led the studies of intra-tumoral IMO-2125 in combination with anti-CTLA4, anti PD-1, and IDO -1 inhibitors in these models, showing very potent and durable antitumor activity.
-Based on these preclinical studies, a Phase 1/2 clinical trial of intra-tumoral IMO-2125 in combination with Ipilumimab and Pembrolizumab in anti-PD1 refractory melanoma patients is currently in progress.
-Early clinical data has been presented and shows encouraging responses supported with translational immune markers, and a phase 3 trial is ongoing.
+Furthermore, he led the studies of intra-tumoral IMO-2125 in combination with anti-CTLA4, anti PD-1, and IDO -1 inhibitors in these models, showing very potent and durable anti-tumor activity.
+Based on these pre-clinical studies, a Phase I/II clinical trial of intra-tumoral IMO-2125 in combination with Ipilumimab and Pembrolizumab in anti-PD1 refractory melanoma patients is currently in progress.
+Early clinical data has been presented and shows encouraging responses supported with translational immune markers, and a Phase III trial is ongoing.